quachpas/cap_flashcards/README.md

 - Media resources:
   - Compulsory resources are the subject logo (upper left) and university's logo (bottom right on the front).
     > Both of these **must be** SVG files.
   - an icon and a logo are provided by default in [Python/output/images](./Python/output/images).
 > The script uses some tags that are present in Opale's document models **mcqSur** and **mcqMur**.
 Please find Opale's documentation [here](https://download.scenari.software/Opale@3.7/).

-**You will find more details on how to obtain a scar archive in the wiki (French).**
+**You will find more details on how to obtain a scar archive in the wiki.
+This particular page is written in French.**

 ## Web

-The web part has been tested using php7.4-fpm + nginx on an Ubuntu 20.04 LTS server.
+The web part has been tested using php7.4-fpm + nginx on Ubuntu 20.04 LTS server.
-We installed TeX Live 2020 from the [official documentation](https://www.tug.org/texlive/quickinstall.html).

 Script dependencies :
 ```
 sudo add-apt-repository ppa:inkscape.dev/stable
 sudo apt update
 sudo apt install inkscape
+apt install texlive-xetex
 sudo apt install python3
 sudo apt install python3-pip
 pip3 install lxml